Safe help for parents

 A safer first stop than a search result

 If a parent searches a scary pop-up or support number, the results can make things worse.
-Emily gives one careful answer about the actual message, device, or account question in front of them.
+Lumaneta gives one careful answer about the actual message, device, or account question in front of them.

 Built for dignity

 The point is not to make parents feel monitored or incapable.
-Emily answers basic questions without embarrassment and helps them do more for themselves.
+Lumaneta answers basic questions without embarrassment and helps them do more for themselves.

 Clear boundaries around private information